tardis-sn/tardis/docs/installation.rst

 .. note::

     - TARDIS is only compatible with Python >=3.6
-    - TARDIS only supports Linux and MacOS.
+    - TARDIS only supports MacOS and Linux.
     - We strongly recommend installing TARDIS within an Anaconda environment and to always use the latest GitHub development version.

 Requirements